List of Frozen characters: Northuldra

 The Northuldra are an indigenous group who live within the Enchanted Forest, north of Arendelle, and are known as the "people of the sun".
 They are deeply connected to the magic of the forest and its elemental spirits.

 Yelana

-Yelana (voiced by Martha Plimpton) is the leader of the Northuldra.
+Yelana is the leader of the Northuldra.
 She is fiercely protective of her community, but is known to soften when people show an understanding of nature and their environment.

 Ryder

-Ryder Nattura (voiced by Jason Ritter) is a member of the Northuldra tribe who become a friend with the protagonists, and Honeymaren's brother.
+Ryder Nattura is a member of the Northuldra tribe who become a friend with the protagonists, and Honeymaren's brother.
 Ryder is a reindeer herder, so he quickly befriends Kristoff, whom he helps by advising him about his relationship with Anna.

+He also has a cameo appearance in the 2023 short film Once Upon a Studio, where along with his sister, Kristoff, Sven and several characters from The Wind in the Willows they go to take a group photo with the rest of the Walt Disney Animation Studios characters outside the studio, later appearing among the characters in said photo.

-He also appears in the video game Disney Magic Kingdoms, as a playable character to unlock during a limited time.
+Ryder also appears in the video game Disney Magic Kingdoms, as a playable character to unlock during a limited time.

 Honeymaren

-Honeymaren (voiced by Rachel Matthews) is a member of the Northuldra tribe who become friends with the protagonists, and Ryder's sister.
+Honeymaren is a member of the Northuldra tribe who become friends with the protagonists, and Ryder's sister.

+She also has a cameo appearance in the 2023 short film Once Upon a Studio, where along with her brother, Kristoff, Sven and several characters from The Wind in the Willows they go to take a group photo with the rest of the Walt Disney Animation Studios characters outside the studio, later appearing among the characters in said photo.

-She also appears in the video game Disney Magic Kingdoms, as a playable character to unlock during a limited time.
+Honeymaren also appears in the video game Disney Magic Kingdoms, as a playable character to unlock during a limited time.